petitpandarouge/ObsidianScripts/obsinflate/vaults/dataview/How to debug.md

 >[!warning] The view must be executed at least once to be available in the `Developer Tools`.

-- Into a markdown file, write the dataview code block calling the view.
+- Into the `Views` markdown file, write the dataview code block calling the view.

 ```
 `` dataviewjs